lcolladotor/derfinder/README.md

 # Testing

-Testing on Bioc-devel is feasible thanks to [r-builder](https://github.com/metacran/r-builder).
+Testing on Bioc-devel is feasible thanks to [r-builder](https://github.com/metacran/r-builder) as well as Bioconductor's nightly build.

 # Origins